dhes/hiv-cds/README.md

 2024-03-28

 Note that having an STD (a condition) makes you high ris HIV but Seeking Treatment for STD is a separate entry pathway to getting tested because it puts you in population regardless of age.

+2024-11-29

+Some time later...

+Trying to purge all the NACHC codes.
+There are some NACHC value sets you need to keep because the contain non-nachc codes.
+Like these:

+- valueset-nachc-a2-de2.json	nachc-a2-de2	loinc codes
+- remove the entire Seeking Treatment Condition (and all dependencies and precursor)